TapwaveZodiac/novelaiUKB/docs/Image-Generation.md

 * chromatic aberration: Reduces color artifacting that can occur in blue, red, and mixed hues thereof.
 Especially happens on outlines.
 (This is an effect similar to Bicolor 3D stereoscopy.)
 * scan: Reduces scan-induced artifacts such as odd banded lighting and messy outlines.
 * `[abstract]`: Reduces overly geometric and amorphous shaping of objects and people.
+* ` @_@, mismatched pupils, heart-shaped pupils, glowing eyes`: Several eye-related tags that may incidentally leak into a generation.
+Reducing their influence means that eyes should generate "cleaner" most of the time.

 ***
 # Prose Prompting